Lane Keeping Assist

 Among other things, the steering wheel vibrates to prompt the driver to steer back into the lane.
 This can reduce the risk of accidents due to micro-sleep or lack of concentration.

 A camera that recognizes lane markings monitors whether the vehicle is drifting out of its lane.
 When Lane Keeping Assist detects active driver input, for instance steering, braking, accelerating, or using the turn indicator, the system does not emit a warning.

 Other features and benefits of Lane Keeping Assist:

 High-performance, roof-mounted climate control system

 Maximum cooling power in the passenger compartment, individually controlled.

-The high-performance roof-mounted climate control system supplements the climate control system at the front with 11 kW additional cooling output and ensures the highest level of comfort in the passenger compartment.
+The high-performance, roof-mounted climate control system supplements the climate control system at the front with an additional 11 kW cooling output and ensures the highest level of comfort in the passenger compartment.

 It is particularly well-suited to regions with very hot temperatures.

 The passengers can regulate their own airflow or switch off ventilation from their seats, using the air vents.
 The temperature and the 7 blower settings are set on the A/C control panel in the cockpit.
 The temperature range is between 16°C and 26°C. 2 pollen and particulate filters also improve the interior air quality.

 Other features and benefits of the high-performance, roof-mounted climate control system: